All-America Football Conference: Merger

 The Yankees' players were divided between the Giants (who chose six players) and Bulldogs (who received the rest).
 Three Bills players were awarded to the Browns.
 The remaining Bills, Dons, and Hornets entered a dispersal draft.

 With the AAFC Yankees gone, Bulldogs owner Ted Collins was free to rename his team "Yanks" and move into Yankee Stadium.
 He continued to lose money, however, and sold the team after two seasons to Dallas-based interests, who relocated the team to Dallas and called the team the Dallas Texans.

 The word "American" did not remain in the enlarged league's name for long; it was dropped in March 1950.
 Although "National" and "American" became the names of the league's new conferences, within three years the conferences were renamed Eastern and Western.
 It was not until the AFL–NFL merger twenty years later that the "American" and "National" conference names were restored.

 The enlarged NFL was aligned as follows:

 With two exceptions, this was the NFL's alignment for the rest of the 1950s.

 Admitting Baltimore over Buffalo proved to be a mistake, as the AAFC's Colts folded after one season in the NFL, bringing the league back to an even 12 teams.
-However, the aforementioned Dallas Texans also folded after only one season, and a replacement team also named the Colts acquired its assets joined the league as an expansion team in 1953.
+However, the aforementioned Dallas Texans also folded after only one season, and a replacement team, also named the Colts, acquired its assets and joined the league as an expansion team in 1953.
 Meanwhile, the popularity of the original Bills franchise prompted former Detroit Lions minority owner Ralph Wilson to adopt the name "Buffalo Bills" for his American Football League franchise ten years after the AAFC dissolved.
 Both the replacement Colts (now based in Indianapolis) and the replacement Bills are still playing in the NFL, though neither maintains official ties to their namesakes (coincidentally, the Colts and Bills were division rivals in the AFC East from 1970 through 2001, after which the Colts moved to the AFC South).

-Remarkably, although the NFL absorbed the AAFC, the AAFC actually had better average attendance.